riccardo-df/aggTrees/README.md

 2. Aggregate CATEs into a decision tree;
 3. Prune the tree.

-This way, we generate a sequence of groupings, one for each level of granularity.
+This way, we generate a sequence of groupings, one for each granularity level.
 The resulting sequence is nested in the sense that subgroups formed at a given level of granularity are never broken at coarser levels.
 This guarantees consistency of the results across the different granularity levels, generally considered a basic requirement that every classification system should satisfy.
 Moreover, each grouping features an optimality property in that it ensures that the loss in explained heterogeneity resulting from aggregation is minimized.

+Given the sequence of groupings, we can estimate group average treatment effects (GATEs) as we like.
+The package supports two estimator, based on differences in mean outcome between treated and control units (unbiased in randomized experiments) and on sample averages of doubly-robust scores (unbiased also in observational studies).
+The package also allows o get standard errors for the GATEs by estimating via OLS appropriate linear models.
+An honesty condition is required to construct valid confidence intervals.
+Thus, different subsamples must be used to construct the tree and estimate the linear models.

 ## Installation
 The current development version of the package can be installed using the `devtools` package: